How to Win a Basket Raffle Without Cheating

-Your ticket will take up more surface area and stand out amongst the crowd if you crumple it a bit before putting it in the basket.
+Your ticket will take up more volume and stand out among the crowd if you crumple it a bit before putting it in the basket.
 The person pulling the raffle might glide their hand against all of the smooth surfaces and catch yours.
 I’ve tested this one and I’ve got to say, I felt a little bit ashamed for it.
 It almost always works.
 Don’t make it too obvious you’re doing it though.
 It’ll look suspicious and someone might realize it.
 Just be inconspicuous and don’t crumple it too much.

 I've been around for many raffles in which someone just isn't there to claim the prize.
 Don't expect the drawing to occur before you go.
 In reality, those tickets aren't being drawn until the very last minute in most cases.
 If you're going to put out the money, at least give yourself a chance to win the raffle.